andrelia-hacks/andrelia.net/content/posts/automate-postman-secret-scanning-with-trufflehog.md

 ## Coming Soon: Even More Automation

 Recently, Truffle Security released a post on this subject ([Postman Carries Lots of Secrets](https://trufflesecurity.com/blog/postman-carries-lots-of-secrets)) that details an additional tool we can use: using `trufflehog` to directly search target workspaces.

-At the time of writing, I have not been able to get this command to work, but will definitely keep an eye on it.
-This support would allow searching for workspaces specifically and scanning for secrets that way.
+{{< figure src="/images/postman/trufflehog-workspace.png" alt="A screenshot of the output of the trufflehog postman scan command" caption="trufflehog --only-verified postman --token \"$POSTMAN_TOKEN\" --workspace=abcdef-1234-5678-9012-abcdef" >}}

+With this update to `trufflehog`, we can also search entire workspaces in a more efficient way.

 ### Resources